Skip to main content

 Intermediate

 Understanding that a connection exists between metabolic health and hormonal efficacy is the first step.
 The next is to appreciate the precise biological mechanisms that govern this relationship.
 The cognitive response to any hormonal intervention is dictated by a series of intricate feedback loops and cellular processes that are either enhanced or impaired by your metabolic state.
-An individual’s metabolic profile acts as a powerful amplifier or a silencer for the of protocols.
+An individual’s metabolic profile acts as a powerful amplifier or a silencer for the cognitive benefits of hormonal optimization protocols.

 At the center of this dynamic is the concept of insulin resistance.
 When cells become less responsive to insulin, the body is forced into a state of chronic hyperinsulinemia, or high circulating insulin levels.
 This condition, a hallmark of metabolic syndrome, has direct and cascading effects on the brain and the endocrine system.